BrandonWade/terra/readme.md

 ## Notes
 *This project is a work in progress - expect it to be broken or not fully functional at times.*
 - Currently supports Windows.
 At this time, OS X and Linux are not supported.

-## Known Issues
-- If an image is not linked to directly, Terra will not download or display it properly.